Q&A ON OSHAS

 - Otherwise, these liquids must be in break-resistant containers that are tightly sealed before being placed into red biohazard waste buckets.
 There should be sufficient absorbent material in the bucket to absorb the entire contents of the liquid in the event of a release. (e.g., absorbent pads or vermiculite)

-- Never place hazardous drugs/pharmaceuticals (including chemo drugs), chemicals, radioactive waste, or regular garbage into the biohazard waste containers.
+- Never place hazardous drugs/pharmaceuticals (including chemo drugs), chemicals, radioactive materials, or regular garbage into the biohazard waste containers.

-- Autoclave or decontaminate all virulent pathogens, higher risk biosafety level 2 agents, cultures and stocks of infectious agents, recombinant or synthetic nucleic acids, infectious and transgenic plants and animal tissues, BSL-2 and BSL-1 agents if they present any risk to individuals or the environment, potentially infected animals, cages and bedding or reusable labware and consumables used in the manipulation of these substances, prior to placing into the red biohazard waste containers for disposal.
+- Autoclave or decontaminate all virulent pathogens, higher risk biosafety level 2 agents, cultures and stocks of infectious agents, recombinant or synthetic nucleic acids and transgenics, BSL-2 and BSL-1 agents if they present any risk to individuals or the environment, potentially infected animal cages and bedding or reusable labware and consumables used in the manipulation of these substances, prior to placing into the red biohazard waste containers for disposal.

 Chemo/Cytotoxic and Hazardous Drug/Biotoxin Waste Disposal